-TV Presenter – Engineer – Champion for girls in Science, Technology, Engineering and Mathematics (STEM).
+Broadcaster – Engineer – Educator – Director – Champion for Women in Science, Technology, Engineering and Mathematics (STEM)

-Oxford University Physics graduate Kate started out as a computer programmer then took up a post as a trainee audio engineer for the BBC.
+Oxford University Physics graduate Kate, started out as a computer programmer then took up a post as a trainee audio engineer for the BBC.
 She completed her training in the early 1990’s – despite already achieving success in front of the camera as a presenter for Tomorrow’s World.
-In 2003 she was awarded an MSc, studying at the University of Hertfordshire.
-She is married to broadcast engineer, Martin Young, and they have two teenage children.
+In 2003, she was awarded an MSc in Electronic Communication Systems by the University of Hertfordshire.

 Building on her popularity with younger viewers, she went on to host the children’s ITV science programme ‘Big Bang’ and then Radio 5 Live’s ‘The Acid Test’.

-In 2010 Kate returned to the BBC to feature as a reporter for the ‘Museum of Life’ – a 6 part documentary series on the amazing work behind the scenes at the Natural History Museum.
+In 2010, Kate returned to the BBC to feature as a reporter for the ‘Museum of Life’ – a 6 part documentary series on the amazing work behind the scenes at the Natural History Museum.
 Kate continues to present programmes and features as a contributor and commentator for news and current affairs.
 She is currently working on a new engineering-related series.

-Champion for girls in Science, Technology, Engineering and Maths (STEM)
+Champion for Women in Science, Technology, Engineering and Maths (STEM)

-While working for the BBC, Kate became involved with the WISE Campaign and was also appointed President of Young Engineers and continued to promote science and engineering via a network of clubs in schools and colleges.
+While working for the BBC, Kate became involved with the WISE Campaign and was also appointed President of Young Engineers working with their network of clubs in schools and colleges.
 Then, in 2010 Kate was appointed National STEM Careers Coordinator for the Department of Children, Schools and Families.
-Her focus was to enable all young people to be able to make informed STEM subject and career choices, and her report “Discovering talent, developing skills – Helping STEM employers engage with schools and colleges” created a roadmap for effective employer-education engagement.
+Her focus was to enable all young people to be able to make informed STEM subject and career choices, and her report “Discovering Talent, Developing Skills – Helping STEM employers engage with schools and colleges” created a roadmap for effective employer-education engagement.

 Lifelong learner and educator